grd/FreePDM/ConceptOfDesign/FreePDM_04-Requirements.md

 and another requirement
 _Every File Shall have a Revision_.
 This requirement has _ID_ 1 as a parent and so it _trace back to_ requirement _ID_ 1.
 Defining the (system )level is more difficult.
+Sometimes a line would be replaced by another one.
+To track changes in a single overview the changes are done according the following method:

+1. Copy the line you want to change to the end
+2. Changed the original line by adding a Strike through.
+3. Modify the line in the end to the new versions.

+## Distilling Functions

 ## [Requirements Writing](FreePDM_04-1-RequirementsWriting.md)